onnx/onnx/docs/Operators-ml.md

 <dl>
 <dt><tt>T1</tt> : tensor(float), tensor(double), tensor(int64), tensor(int32)</dt>
-<dd>The input must be a tensor of a numeric type.</dd>
+<dd>The input must be a tensor of a numeric type, either [C] or [N,C].</dd>
 <dt><tt>T2</tt> : tensor(string), tensor(int64)</dt>
-<dd>The output type will be a tensor of strings or integers, depending on which of the the classlabels_* attributes is used.</dd>
+<dd>The output type will be a tensor of strings or integers, depending on which of the the classlabels_* attributes is used.
+Its size will match the bactch size of the input.</dd>
 </dl>